taosdata/taos-connector-jdbc/README.md

 - TSDBDriver.PROPERTY_KEY_BATCH_LOAD: true: pull the result set in batch when executing query; false: pull the result set row by row.
 The default value is: false.
 - TSDBDriver.PROPERTY_KEY_BATCH_ERROR_IGNORE: true: when executing executeBatch of Statement, if there is a SQL execution failure in the middle, continue to execute the following sq. false: no longer execute any statement after the failed SQL.
 The default value is: false.
 - TSDBDriver.PROPERTY_KEY_CONFIG_DIR: Only works when using JDBC native connection.
 Client configuration file directory path, default value `/etc/taos` on Linux OS, default value `C:/TDengine/cfg` on Windows OS.
-- TSDBDriver.PROPERTY_KEY_CHARSET: takes effect only when using JDBC native connection.
-In the character set used by the client, the default value is the system character set.
+- TSDBDriver.PROPERTY_KEY_CHARSET: In the character set used by the client, the default value is the system character set.
 - TSDBDriver.PROPERTY_KEY_LOCALE: this only takes effect when using JDBC native connection.
 Client language environment, the default value is system current locale.
 - TSDBDriver.PROPERTY_KEY_TIME_ZONE: only takes effect when using JDBC native connection.
 In the time zone used by the client, the default value is the system's current time zone.
   For JDBC native connections, you can specify other parameters, such as log level, SQL length, etc., by specifying URL and Properties.
 For more detailed configuration, please refer to [Client Configuration](https://docs.taosdata.com/reference/config/#Client-Only).